pfsense/docs/source/packages/package-list.rst

 -  **BIND** - pfSense webGUI for BIND DNS server

--  **blinkled** - Allows you to use LEDs for monitoring network activity on supported platforms (ALIX, WRAP, Soekris, etc.)
+-  **blinkled** - Allows you to use LEDs for monitoring network activity on supported platforms (ALIX, WRAP, Soekris, etc.).

 -  **cellular** - pfSense webGUI for Cellular Cards Currently it supports certain Huawei models.